IPTinCan Documentation

 3784TCPText chat, control messages, file transfers, authentication

-3785UDPVoice audio, video calls, screen sharing
+3785UDPVoice audio, video calls, screen sharing, VPN tunnel

 FAQ